taeweb/taeweb/README.md

-# Hi there, I'm Thammathep Klinkai! 👋
+# Hi there, I'm Thammathep! 👋
 ### Founder of PeeInw COMPANY

 Welcome to my digital workspace.
 I am a passionate developer specializing in Software Development, Artificial Intelligence, Programming, and Cybersecurity.
 I love building secure, high-performance systems and bringing intelligent software ideas to life.